mjmaher987/UCVME-Implementation/README.md

 Unable to clone because of proxy.com.
 To solve this problem, I entered "git config --global --unset http.proxy" in gitbash and this problem is resolved.
 Now I can clone from the main repository.
+### CV2
+To install CV2 package it is neccessary to install OpenCV in python (not cv2), because there is no module named "cv2" that is recognizable for Pycharm.

 ## Process